CarolineLiong/Fact-vs-Opinion-Articles/README.md

 # Fact-vs-Opinion-Articles

-CSCI 183 Winter 2018
+CSCI 183 Winter 2018 Final Project

-Final Project -- Fact vs Opinion
+## Authors
 Caroline Liongosari, Yueqi Su, Daniel Zhang

 ## Description
 We created this page to easily classify if a sentence, paragraph, or article is factual or opinionated (along with with the percentage of the classifier being accurate).
 This page is made using the Logistic Regression that had been trained on 99 older news articles with sentences classified as factual or nonfactual